tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 # Negotiating This Protocol {#negotiating-protocol}

 This section defines the TLS extensions used to negotiate the use of attestation in the TLS handshake.
-Two models are supported: the Background Check model, where Evidence is exchanged and verified during the handshake, and the Passport model, where pre-verified Attestation Results are presented.
+Two models are supported: the Background Check Model, where Evidence is exchanged and verified during the handshake, and the Passport Model, where pre-verified Attestation Results are presented.
 The extensions defined here allow peers to indicate their support for attestation and negotiate which attestation format and Verifier to use.